 - Let the ganache cool for 3 to 5 minutes**.
-During this time, use a 1.5-1.75 inch round cutter to cut the brownies into 16 circles.
+During this time, use a 1.5-1.75 inch round cutter to cut 16 circles from the brownie.
 (You will have scraps leftover for snacking!)

-- Use a handheld electric mixer to whip the ganache on medium-high speed for about one minute, until it becomes light and fluffy and lighter in color.
+- Use an electric hand mixer to whip the ganache on medium-high speed for about one minute, until it becomes light and fluffy and lighter in color.

 - Immediately add the whipped ganache to a piping bag (or plastic bag with the corner snipped off) fitted with the piping tip of your choice and pipe the ganache onto the brownie bites**.
 Add any extra toppings (if using).